awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.NamingRulesDataTypes.md

 # Naming Rules and Data Types<a name="HowItWorks.NamingRulesDataTypes"></a>

-This section describes the DynamoDB naming rules and the various data types that DynamoDB supports\.
+This section describes the Amazon DynamoDB naming rules and the various data types that DynamoDB supports\.
 There are limits that apply to datatypes\.
 For more information, see [Data Types](Limits.md#limits-data-types)\.

 **Topics**
 + [Naming Rules](#HowItWorks.NamingRules)